mac-theobio/QMEE/topics/Visualization.md

 * See the [assignment instructions](../admin/assignments.html)

 You should put your code on GitHub in some form.
-Make sure that the code has no local commands (like `setwd()`) and just runs from beginning to end.
-You can test this by clearing your R workspace and running it from beginning to end.
+Make sure that your code has no absolute paths, and runs from beginning to end when you restart R (use "source" so you don't skip over errors by accident).